-Section 2m of Article VIII, Ohio Constitution, is implemented by the General Assembly through Chapter 151 of the Revised Code, with the adoption from time to time of laws authorizing the issuance of Highway Obligations pursuant to Section 2m and appropriating the proceeds for purposes for which those Highway Obligations may be issued.
+Section 2m of Article VIII, Ohio Constitution, is implemented by the General Assembly through Chapter 151 and other Sections of the Revised Code, with the adoption from time to time of laws authorizing the issuance of Highway Obligations pursuant to Section 2m and appropriating the proceeds for purposes for which those Highway Obligations may be issued.
 Authority to issue installments of Highway Obligations or other obligations in amounts authorized by the General Assembly is conferred upon the Treasurer by Section 151.06, Revised Code.

-The Act provides that the proceeds of Highway Obligations, such as the Series I Highway Bonds, are to be deposited in the Highway Capital Improvement Fund, created by Section 151.06, Revised Code, to pay amounts charged to that Fund when due as estimated by the Director of the Office of Budget and Management of the State (the "Office of Budget and Management" or "OBM").
+The Act provides that the proceeds of Highway Obligations, such as the Series J Highway Bonds, are to be deposited in the Highway Capital Improvement Fund, created by Section 151.06, Revised Code, to pay amounts charged to that Fund when due as estimated by the Director of OBM.

-The General Assembly has authorized the issuance of Highway Obligations pursuant to Section 2m of Article VIII in an aggregate principal amount not to exceed \$420,000,000 in biennium 2004 and 2005, plus any carry-over from an unissued prior Fiscal Year authorization, the net proceeds of which are to be deposited in the Highway Capital Improvement Fund.
-In total, the General Assembly has authorized \$1,770,000,000 of Highway Obligations, of which \$1,295,000,000 has heretofore been issued and \$784,000,000 is outstanding, leaving a remaining statutory authorization of \$475,000,000.
-The Treasurer has determined, based on a certification of the Director of Transportation of the State, that Series I Highway Bonds must be issued in an aggregate principal amount of approximately \$140,000,000 in order to assure sufficient moneys to the credit of the Highway Capital Improvement Fund to pay costs expected to be charged to that Fund.
-Finally, the Treasurer has by the Bond Order authorized the issuance of the Series I Highway Bonds in the aggregate principal amount of \$140,000,000 for the purpose of making a deposit in the Highway Capital Improvement Fund.
+The General Assembly has authorized the issuance of Highway Obligations pursuant to Section 2m of Article VIII in an aggregate principal amount not to exceed \$360,000,000 in biennium 2006 and 2007, plus any carry-over from an unissued prior Fiscal Year authorization, the net proceeds of which are to be deposited in the Highway Capital Improvement Fund.
+In total, the General Assembly has authorized \$2,130,000,000 of Highway Obligations, of which, excluding the Series J Highway Bonds, \$1,435,000,000 has heretofore been issued and \$794,500,000 is outstanding, leaving a remaining statutory authorization of \$695,000,000.
+The Treasurer has determined, based on a certification of the Director of Transportation of the State, that Series J Highway Bonds must be issued in an aggregate principal amount of approximately \$180,000,000 in order to assure sufficient moneys to the credit of the Highway Capital Improvement Fund to pay costs expected to be charged to that Fund.
+Finally, the Treasurer has by the Bond Order authorized the issuance of the Series J Highway Bonds in the aggregate principal amount of \$180,000,000 for the purpose of making a deposit in the Highway Capital Improvement Fund.